 Interviews

 The Spring 2026 cohort of SHIFT lab members entered with lots of enthusiasm to explore their own research questions of interest.
 As of February, they are finalizing IRB protocols to start conducting interviews with students at A&T to learn about their public sex education, sexual consent beliefs, relationships, mental health, and experiences in the foster care system.
-This data will be presented in various posters at the Undergraduate Research Symposium.
+Please see the section below for photos of these posters presented at the 2026 Undergraduate Research & Creativity Symposium.

 Poster presentations at internal (A&T) conferences and symposia